nanaaefua/MechaCar/README.md

-* Deliverable 3: T-Test on Suspension Coils

-* Deliverable 4: Design a Study Comparing the MechaCar to the Competition
+* T-Test on Suspension Coils and design a Study Comparing the MechaCar to the Competition

 Contact